 Portland, Oregon is known as a hippie, artsy mecca, and it’s a popular destination for RVers and travelers of all stripes.
 Whatever your budget or interests, there’s lots to do here.
-Here’s your guide with what to see, eat, and do in Portland.
+Here’s your guide on what to see, eat, and do in Portland, Oregon.

-Portland is full of fun options, including lots of quirky Air B & Bs, but if you’re RVing in the area, you’ll want to try Island Cove RV Park.
-The facility has mountain and river views, nearby beaches and short and longer-term stays — all right next to a wildlife refuge!.
+Portland is full of fun options, including lots of quirky rental homes, but if you’re RVing in the area, you’ll want to try Island Cove RV Park.
+The facility has mountain and river views, nearby beaches and short and longer-term stays — all right next to a wildlife refuge!
 Best of all, it’s only 10 miles from downtown Portland.
 Columbia River RV is also worth a look, just minutes from downtown and the airport.